 Image no longer available

-Why it works: “The hamstrings are a major muscle group that power the running French motion.
+and owner of CORE in Boston.
+“A: “The hamstrings are a major muscle group that power the running motion.
 [This stretch] can allow you to get deep into the hamstring without static or over-stretching,” Fitzgerald says.
 Plus, this move does double-duty with a calf stretch.

 Tight calves are an almost universal concern for runners and can contribute to several issues.
-That’s because the gastrocnemius muscle crosses the knee joint and is often a culprit of knee pain, Nike paul george 4 pg mens shoes black-white cd5079-001.
+That’s because the gastrocnemius muscle crosses the knee joint and is often a culprit of knee pain, Stand tall with feet wide and toes pointing forward.

 “Your calves are smaller muscles that handle a ton of load and spring as a runner,” adds Fitzgerald.
-“With a point and Chaussures Femme Boot, you can warm up the entire backside of your leg.”
+“With a point and This Dynamic Warmup Takes Less Than 5 Minutes, you can warm up the entire backside of your leg.”

 Health & Fitness Editor

 Natascha Grief is Bicycling’s Health & Fitness Editor.
-She got her first bike shop job before she was old enough to drink.
-After a six-year stint as a bike mechanic and earning a couple pro-mechanic certifications and her USA Cycling Race Mechanics license, she became obsessed with framebuilding and landed an apprenticeship with framebuilder Brent Steelman in her hometown of Redwood City, California.
-After that, she spent several years working for both large and not-so-large cycling brands before switching gears to become a NASM certified personal trainer.
-She’s honed her skills as a trainer and coach for over a decade, while also teaching Spin.
-During the dumpster fire that was the year 2020, she opened a fitness studio and began contributing regularly to Runner’s World and Bicycling as a freelance writer.
-She joined the editorial staff of Bicycling in 2022.
+She started in the cycling industry as a bike mechanic a couple of decades ago, earning a couple pro-mechanic certifications and her USA Cycling Race Mechanic license.
+She went on to apprentice for framebuilder Brent Steelman in her hometown of Redwood City, California before spending several years working for both large and not-so-large cycling brands.
+She then switched gears and industries to earn multiple personal training certifications while honing her skills as a trainer and coach, specializing in functional training, corrective exercise, and body positive personal training.
+She began contributing regularly to Runner’s World and Bicycling as a freelance writer in 2020, and joined the editorial staff of Bicycling in 2022.